harthur/tcm/README.txt

 TCM is a Django app.
-To set it up:
+You will need Python 2.6 as well as the 'couchdb' and 'django' Python modules installed.
+Then you can set the app up:

 python manage.py syncdb

-This will initialize the couchdb views and databases
+This will initialize the CouchDB views and databases

 python manage.py runserver